 Photographers these days spend so much time on the Internet learning good things about photography that they never make the time to do the things that would be really great for their photography.
 I’ve compiled a list of 21 things in this article that you can do today that would completely change your photography forever.
 THIS is how you learn photography!

-If you like these tips, I hope you’ll consider learning portrait photography with me in my online portrait photography course!
+If you like these tips, I hope you’ll consider learning photography with me in one of my 6 online photography classes.

 Action #1: Learn every function your camera is capable of performing (2 hours)